arjunbahuguna/melody-generator/README.md

 ## Features

-- **Data and Model Versioning**: Utilizes DVC to track datasets and models.
+- **Data and Model Versioning**: Utilizes DVC to track datasets and models
-- **Transformer Model**: Custom transformer architecture tailored for sequence-to-sequence melody generation.
+- **Transformer Model**: Custom transformer architecture tailored for sequence-to-sequence melody generation
-- **Inference Pipeline**: Scripts to generate melodies and save them as MIDI files.
+- **Inference Pipeline**: Scripts to generate melodies and save them as MIDI files

 ## Upcoming Features

-- BentoML inference server for serving models in production.
+- BentoML service for serving models in production
+- Prometheus for monitoring and alerting
-- Containerization using Docker for consistent deployments.
+- Containerization using Docker for consistent deployments
-- GitHub Action workflows for seamless CI/CD integration with AWS and Docker.
+- GitHub Action workflows for seamless CI/CD integration with AWS and Docker